Start, Keep and Stop: describing an action in progress. in English

 • They are often used in the imperative, followed by a verb ending in -ing:

-Still facing difficulties with 'Start, keep and stop: describing an action in progress.'?
-Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!
+Still facing difficulties with 'Start, Keep and Stop: describing an action in progress.'?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level

-Do you know any tips to avoid making mistakes with 'Start, keep and stop: describing an action in progress.'?
-Share it with us!
+Tips for learning 'Start, Keep and Stop: describing an action in progress.'?
+Share them with us!